 Exhibition in the Temple of Augustus

-The Temple of Augustus hosts an exhibition of ancient, primarily Roman, sculpture.
-The beginnings of the exhibition date back more than 200 years, to 1802, when, during Napoleon's Illyrian Provinces under the administration of Marshal Marmont, an exhibition of archaeological finds was opened in the temple.
-Throughout the 19th century, the exhibition was enriched with new finds from Pula and its surroundings, growing into a true lapidarium.
-The number of stone monuments grew so much that there was no longer enough space inside the temple, so they were displayed in the antechamber and on the stairs.
+The Temple of Augustus houses an exhibition of ancient, primarily Roman, sculpture.
+The beginnings of the exhibition date back more than 200 years, to 1802; an exhibition of archaeological finds was created in the temple during the Napoleonic period Illyrian Provinces administered by Marshal Marmont.
+Throughout the 19th century, the exhibition was broadened with new finds from Pula and its surroundings, developing into a proper collection of stone sculpture.
+As the number of stone monuments expanded beyond the space available in the temple's interior, the display area was expanded to the portico and the steps leading up to it.

 On display are monuments of funerary, honorary, and cultic character, elements of architectural decoration, fountains, and furniture.
-Highlights include three marble statues from Pula: a supernaturally large torso of an emperor in armor from the Roman theater on Monte Zaro, the legs of an emperor in armor with a kneeling Gallic slave from the imperial cult building on the forum, and a heroically nude leg resting on armor.
-A wall display case contains smaller sculptures.
-All exhibited items belong to the Roman period, except for a Greek ceramic askos with a woman's head.
+Notable are a trio of marble statues from Pula: a supernaturally large torso of an emperor in armour from the Roman theatre on Monte Zaro, the legs of an emperor in armour with a kneeling Gallic slave from the imperial cult building at the forum, and a heroic nude leg resting on armour.
+A wall display case contains small sculptures.
+All exhibited items are from the Roman period, except for a Greek ceramic askos with the depiction of a woman's head.

-Bronze alloy figurines mostly represent deities and were intended for domestic shrines or as votive gifts to the gods.
-Some bronze alloy figurines are parts of utilitarian objects, such as a wrestler that was on the harness fitting of a chariot.
-Two marble reliefs stand out: the gilded head of the Egyptian goddess Hathor from the amphitheater in Pula and an archaizing relief of a procession with a deer, which replicates a relief scene from Octavian's Actian Memorial Building.
-It depicted a procession of gods led by Apollo with a cithara, and partially preserved are the figure of Artemis with a deer and behind her the figure of Leto, mother of the twins Apollo and Artemis.
+Copper alloy figurines are largely representations of deities, intended for domestic shrines or as votive gifts to the gods.
+Some copper alloy figurines were parts of utilitarian objects, such as a wrestler that was part of chariot harness fittings.
+Two marble reliefs stand out: the gilded head of the Egyptian goddess Hathor from the amphitheatre in Pula and an archaised relief of a procession with a deer, which replicates a relief scene from Octavian's memorial building at Actium.
+It depicted a procession of gods led by Apollo with a cithara partially surviving figures represent Artemis with a deer, followed by Leto, mother of the twins Apollo and Artemis.